-There may come a time where you need to disconnect your car battery, whether to prevent damage, perform maintenance, or replace it altogether.
-Disconnecting a car battery is a relatively simple process that does not require you to take your car to a mechanic or auto shop.
+There may come a time when you need to disconnect your car battery, whether to prevent damage, perform maintenance, or replace it altogether.
+Disconnecting a car battery is a relatively simple process that does not require you to bring your car to a mechanic or auto shop.
 In fact, you can learn how to do it with this guide.

 Let’s take a closer look at the exact process you should follow to disconnect your car battery safely.